A number of books about the Regiment have been published, and many can be purchased as shown below:

 Tigers at Dunkirk, by Matthew Richardson.

-It covers the 1940 experiences of the 2/5th Battalion during the German blitzkrieg, disastrous retreat and evacuation from Dunkirk.
+It covers the 1940 experiences of 2/5th Battalion during the German blitzkrieg, disastrous retreat and evacuation from Dunkirk.

 Published in 2010 by Pen & Sword Books Ltd.